 If you suspect a crime is being committed against persons or property, call 911 or Campus Security at 776-0111.
-The Security Office may be called during normal business hours at 773-2511.

 Safety and Security information published in accordance with the Crime Awareness and Campus Security Act is available upon request from the Security Office or on the college web site at http://collegeofthedesert.edu/.